Welcome to our Myanmar !

 - Do not lose your temper.
 Furthermore, touching someone older than you on the head may also be interpreted as an act of aggression and should be avoided.

 - Don’t point your feet at anybody or anything.
-As well, be sure not to sit with your feet pointed at a Buddha image (sit cross-legged or with your legs tucked behind you).
+In addition, be sure not to sit with your feet pointed at a Buddha image (sit cross-legged or with your legs tucked behind you).

 - Do not accept any kinds of drugs here.
-Penalties for drug-trafficking range from five years’ imprisonment to a death sentence.
+Penalties for drug-trafficking range from five years of imprisonment to a death sentence.